 Established in January 1987, Pin Valley National Park lies in the Spiti Valley under Cold Desert Biosphere Reserve.
 It acted as the boundary between Lahaul and Spiti Valley in the early days.
 You will find significant Buddhist Tibetan culture with stupas and monasteries located in this national park.

 Flora & Fauna

-Pin Valley National Park spans across 9700 square kilometers.
+Pin Valley National Park spans 9700 square kilometers.
 With an average elevation of 15,000 feet, extreme temperatures, and sparsely dense vegetation, the national park harbor various endangered animals.
 Pin Valley National Park in Himachal Pradesh is famous for animals like Snow leopard, Siberian Ibex, Tibetan Gazelle, Woolly Hare, Chammurti Horses, Snow Finch, Snow Partridge, and Himalayan Snowcock who find shelter in this biosphere.

 More than 20 species of animals have been registered in the park.
 Technically, the entire area of Pin valley is a protected biosphere.
 However, if you want to spot these animals, you would have to trek a bit to the interiors of the forest.